Cathylixi/NESS/README.md

 2.0: findKNN; Other version of R.

 # Get Started
-To install the R package 'staSNE', simply type the following codes in R:
+To install the R package 'NESS', simply type the following codes in R:

 install.packages("devtools")

 library(devtools)

-install_github("Cathylixi/staSNE")
+install_github("Cathylixi/NESS")

-For a quick guide to staSNE in R, please check out
+For a quick guide to NESS in R, please check out

 For further questions and inquiries, please contact Rong Ma (rongma@hsph.harvard.edu).